 This post may contain affiliate links.
 For more information, read my disclosure policy.

 This Clam Chowder Soup Recipe is the BEST ONE you’ll ever eat.
-It’s a creamy New England Clam Chowder full of clams, potatoes, and delicious flavor.
+It’s a creamy New England Clam Chowder recipe full of clams, potatoes, and delicious flavor.
 It’s homemade chowder that uses canned clams, clam juice, and roux to thicken the creamy base.
 I’ve been making this recipe since I was a kid – and it’s ALWAYS a hit.

 Table of Contents

 BEST Homemade Clam Chowder

 This is the clam chowder I fell in love with as a kid!
 If you’re craving a comforting bowl of deliciousness, this clam chowder soup recipe is the thing to make.